marcguebel/estate-agency-project/README.md

 The Estate-Agency-Project can be installed directly into your plugins folder "as-is".

 * download the github directory
-* direct add it via back office or upload it via FTP in `wp-content/plugins` folder
+* add it directly via back office or upload it via FTP in `wp-content/plugins` folder

 It's safe to activate the plugin at this point.